 - 1. Identify the most common roots, suffixes and prefixes used in medical practice through naming body organs and systems in order to properly communicate using medical terminology. - 2.
 Apply the basic skills in information technology as a pre requisite for future medical education. - 3.
 Recognize the importance of Physics principals' applications in Medicine; such as: light, sound, and imaging techniques in diagnosis of diseases. - 4.
 Identify and describe the molecular, biochemical, and cellular mechanisms important to maintain the body's function at a basic level; including structure of the cell, cell biology, and energy metabolism. - 5.
 Recall knowledge of human structure, function, embryological development, and principles of histology; and correlate this knowledge with clinical context. - 6.
 State cell-membrane physiology of excitable tissues (nerve& muscle) and explain substance transportation across cell membranes; applying the basic knowledge of pharmacology to action of drugs on excitable tissues, with emphasis on the autonomic nervous system. - 7.
-Acquire progressively increasing knowledge and understanding of the normal structure and function of the body's organ systems concentrating on three of its major organ systems; namely (Cardiovascular, Respiratory & Hematology) in relation to some common clinical conditions namely: (Hypertension, Ischemic heart disease, Heart Failure, Asthma, and Anemia) highlighting the principles of diagnosis & treatment at a basic level. - 8.
+Acquire progressively knowledge and understanding of the normal structure and function of the body's organ systems concentrating on three of its major organ systems; namely (Hematology, Cardiovascular & Respiratory) in relation to some common clinical conditions namely: (Anemia, Hypertension, Ischemic heart disease, Heart Failure & Asthma) highlighting the principles of diagnosis & treatment at a basic level. - 8.
 Observe and demonstrate at a basic level the ability to obtain medical history covering all essential aspects of the history concentrating on issues related to Cardiovascular & Respiratory systems. - 9.
-Perform basic clinical skills (including temperature, pulse, blood pressure measurement, and respiratory rate) and value the importance of these in terms of overall clinical examination. - 10.
+Master basic practical skills (including temperature, pulse, blood pressure measurement, and respiratory rate) and appreciate the importance of these measures in terms of overall clinical examination. - 10.
 Value the necessity to gain the ability to be a self-directed, life-long learner and take responsibility for their own medical education. - 11.
-Adapt an ethical and respectful behavior when communicating and interacting with faculty and colleagues to behave as a positive, professional learner.
+Adapt an ethical and respectful behavior when communicating and interacting with faculty and colleagues to behave as a positive, professional learner. - 12.
+Recall some of the knowledge of grammar of Arabic literature, in a simplified way.